Hoppy1982/portfoliov2/notes.md

 * git status

-  *Shows the working tree status, --short gives consise output. *
+  *Shows the working tree status, --short gives consise output.*

+* git commit

+  *Stores the contents of the index (staging area) in a new commit with a message.
+Use 'git commit -a' to automatically add changes from tracked files.*